AIDSWatch 2026 Agenda

 Legislative and Legal Advocacy Track

-Speaker: Martha S. Cameron, ICW; Carl Baloney, AIDS United, Maximillian Boykin, Save HIV Funding Campaign; Shannon Kellman, UNAIDS
+Speaker: Martha S. Cameron, ICW; Carl Baloney, AIDS United; Maximillian Boykin, Save HIV Funding Campaign; Shannon Kellman, UNAIDS

 Description: The current administration has initiated a new era which has deeply challenged long standing principles of humanitarian aid and “nothing about us without us.”
 Lack of understanding of key components of success for HIV programs — community engagement, data driven prioritization, evidence-based interventions delivered without stigma and support for trusted community-led partners — led to the abrupt dismantling of US funded programs abroad.
 This also threatens domestic efforts through broad ideological attacks on all aspects of the HIV response, from basic research through services addressing the needs of LGBTQ+ Americans.